| api-types | ||

 These share the task of detecting when a server/service is down (StatusProvider) & sending out notifications about the outage (NotificationProvider).

-miner(StatusProvider, receives pings, made for dataminer)webserver(StatusProvider, sends pings, only compatible with HTTP servers that support GET)email(NotificationProvider, sends out E-Mails when a service goes on-/offline)webserver(NotificationProvider, provides the front-end for the server)
+miner(StatusProvider, receives pings, made for dataminer)webserver(StatusProvider, sends pings, only compatible with HTTP servers that support GET)minecraft(StatusProvider, sends pings)email(NotificationProvider, sends out E-Mails when a service goes on-/offline)webserver(NotificationProvider, provides the front-end for the server)ntfy(NotificationProvider, uses the ntfy to send out push notifications)

 Note: miners are only able to expose routes that are part of their specific subroute (e.g. /miner for the Dataminer builtin).